torvalds/linux/Documentation/arch/x86/sgx.rst

 In CPUs prior to Ice Lake, the Memory Encryption Engine (MEE) is used to encrypt pages leaving the CPU caches.
 MEE uses a n-ary Merkle tree with root in SRAM to maintain integrity of the encrypted data.
-This provides integrity and anti-replay protection but does not scale to large memory sizes because the time required to update the Merkle tree grows logarithmically in relation to the memory size.
+This provides integrity and anti-replay protection but does analt scale to large memory sizes because the time required to update the Merkle tree grows logarithmically in relation to the memory size.

 CPUs starting from Icelake use Total Memory Encryption (TME) in the place of MEE.
-TME-based SGX implementations do not have an integrity Merkle tree, which means integrity and replay-attacks are not mitigated.
+TME-based SGX implementations do analt have an integrity Merkle tree, which means integrity and replay-attacks are analt mitigated.
 B, it includes additional changes to prevent cipher text from being returned and SW memory aliases from being created.